apache/apisix/docs/en/latest/FAQ.md

 ## How does APISIX configure ETCD with authentication

-If you are using an auth ETCD instance, you need to use the correct user and password to access it.
-You need to do edit this in the `conf/config.yaml` file.
+Suppose you have an ETCD cluster that enables the auth.
+To access this cluster, you need to configure the correct username and password for Apache APISIX.
+Edit the `conf/config.yaml` file as follows:

 ```yaml
 deployment: